duduyiq2001/multithreaded-course-registration-server/readme.md

+## course registration server:
+    a simple server in C that manages and stores course registeration information.
+Users can interact with the server by login, add, drop, waitlist, and get the\
+    current list of classes.
+The server is further optimized for multithreading so multiple users can have sessions at the same time.

 ### I structured my code slightly differently from other people.
 I sort of followed a structure of a typical web project, here is the directory structure:

 include <br/>